codeconscious/game-of-life-cli/README.md

 ## Technical

-This console project targets the latest .NET 6 preview version and uses some newer and still-unreleased features in C# 10 that I wanted to try out (e.g, nullable reference types, records).
+This console project targets the latest .NET 6 preview version and uses some newer and still-unreleased features (upcoming in C# 10) that I wanted to try out (e.g., nullable reference types, record structs, init, switch expressions, global usings).

 ### Performance